* Bijou Poodles are world famous for our CALM, Loving Natures * AND

 We are breeding for a larger, muscular, athletic, physically capable Standard Poodle.

-We do get pups that range in size and can occasionally be smaller.
+We do get pups that range in size and can occasionally have a normal sized Standard.

 ...